 Describe and illustrate any existing mining tenements and petroleum tenures overlying and adjacent to the project site, and any to be applied for this project.
+Proposed or existing tenures for any off site infrastructure should also be outlined.

 3.3.2 Resource base and mine life